alihandanibu/ParallelPrograming/README.md

     return 0;
 }
 ## Assignment 2: Performance Limits and Profiling

-In this lab I worked on understanding computer hardware performance and system architecture.
-Here's everything I did step by step:
+For this lab I worked on understanding computer hardware performance and system architecture.
+Here's what I did:

-### Installation and Setup Process

-First I installed all the necessary tools and libraries.
-I downloaded and compiled everything from source:
+First I installed all the needed tools and libraries.
+I downloaded and compiled everything from source code.

-For Cairo graphics library:
-wget https://www.cairographics.org/releases/cairo-1.16.0.tar.xz
-tar -xf cairo-1.16.0.tar.xz
+For the Cairo graphics library I used these commands: wget https://www.cairographics.org/releases/cairo-1.16.0.tar.xz tar -xf cairo-1.16.0.tar.xz cd cairo-1.16.0
-cd cairo-1.16.0